dfarre/bdd-coder/README.md

 ```

 ### Patch a test suite with new specifications
-Use this command in order to update a tester package with new YAML specifications - removing scenario declarations only.
+Use this command in order to update a tester package with new YAML specifications - removes scenario declarations *only*, changes the scenario set, which may imply a new test class hierarchy with new stories and scenarios, and adds the necessary step methods,
 ```
 usage: bdd-patch [-h] test_module [specs_path]